tuvalutorture/SIMAS/README.md

     * `list dump`
         * writes a list to a file
         * OPERAND 3: file name
+    * `list load`
+        * writes a list to a file
+        * OPERAND 3: the name of the list you want to store to
+        * OPERAND 4: file name
     * `list len`
         * returns the number of elements in a list
         * OPERAND 3: the name of the variable to store the value in